LionAG/IE-EE-PortraitRenamer/README.md

 Using no prefix will result in raw numeric names.
 It is optional, for example when renaming male fighter portraits passing MFTR as a prefix will result in the following names:

-If any file eg. `MFTR11.bmp` already exists an exception will be thrown.
-In this case run the program with the `--random-rename` switch first.

 ```
 MFTR1.bmp
 MFTR2.bmp